SurajChande/surajchande-testautomation-cypress/README.md

 - Microsoft Edge (Only for crossbrowser test commands) - https://www.microsoft.com/en-us/edge
 - Firefox (Only for crossbrowser test commands) - https://www.mozilla.org/en-US/firefox/new/

+## Instructions

+- Install all pre-requisites softwares as mentioned above
+- Download the code from the repo - https://github.com/SurajChande/surajchande-testautomation-cypress
+- Open in your IDE of your choice
+- Run the below mentioned commands in the terminal

 ## Usage

 ```